cnsuhao/gpu-freedom/README.txt

    /conf     server configuration
-   /db       sql  scripts to create the database schema /jobqueue  source code managing the job queue /wustorage where workunits are stored
+   /db       sql  scripts to create the database schema /jobqueue  source code managing the job queue /supercluster   source code to inform parent server, so that
-      /delivery    workunits ready for delivery
-      /received    computed workunits received from clients /supercluster   source code to inform parent server, so that servers can be organized hierarchically in a tree /user       user management at supercluster level /test       scripts to test server integrity
+                   servers can be organized hierarchically in a tree /user       user management at supercluster level /test       scripts to test server integrity
    /utils      php scripts for general use
-   /workunits  source code to manage workunits
+   /workunit   where workunits are stored
+      /quests    workunits ready for delivery
+      /results   computed workunits received from clients